 Zur Institute is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Zur Institute maintains responsibility for this program and its content.

-This course is also offered as part of an Internet Addiction Certificate Program of 28 CE Credits.
+This course is also offered as part of a Psychology of the Web Certificate Program of 24 CE Credits.